CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.July 2017

-Turok and Hawking are co-authors, , , , colleagues and personal friends.
-It takes great courage to tell somebody with Hawking’s place in history that there is a new footnote — he was wrong — and the aftermath is that he threw off millions of scholars, billions in research, and generations of young minds and budding thinkers.
+Turok and Hawking were co-authors, , , , colleagues and friends.
+It takes great courage to tell somebody with Hawking’s place in history that there is a new footnote — he was wrong — and the aftermath is that he threw off millions of scholars, billions in research, and generations of young budding minds.

-But, one must not be too, too harsh.
+But, one must not be too-too harsh.
 At the time, the big bang theory seemed like the best one out there.
-That it had an inherent nihilism, very little room for discussions, no gracious openness to the speculative, and a disdain for those who found meaning and value within philosophies and religions, will simply have to be forgiven.
+Yet, it turned out that it had an inherent nihilism.
+Also, the proponents became increasingly defensive and made very little room for discussions and there was no room for the speculative and a clear disdain for those who found meaning and value within philosophies and religions.

 This model is so simple Jim Parsons (Sheldon) was approached to learn about it in order to pitch it as way to begin phasing out of the television series.
-He could end up teaching the world a very simple mathematical model of the universe that begins with the infinitesimals, Planck Length and Planck Time, and the very small units of Planck Mass and Planck Charge.
+He could have ended the series teaching the world a very simple mathematical model of the universe that begins with the infinitesimals, Planck Length and Planck Time, and the very small units of Planck Mass and Planck Charge.
 Fourth graders would get it!
 Doubling each value over and over again, 67 times before reaching the CERN-scale, it creates a very smooth, initially-simple, homogeneous universe that quickly becomes exquisitely-complex.
 This group holds that these 67 doublings, steps or notations are the foundations that give rise to our physical universe.

-Though hardly-known among the scholarly community, this skeletal model has well-over 1000 calculations, all simple mathematics to study.
+Though hardly-known among the scholarly community, ours skeletal model has well-over 1000 calculations, all simple mathematics to study.
 The Big Board-little universe Project follows Max Planck definition of spacetime (c = lp ÷ tp) in terms of light symmetry and continuity.
 Its back door is a pathway between the finite and infinite.
 The first moment of creation is still happening now.
 Each notation of the total of 202 notations is actively defining the universe.
-So, in that regard, Turok and his group are correct, it is perpetual, but there is no a bang per se.
+So, in that regard, Turok and his group are correct, it is perpetual, but there is no bang per se.

 Why didn’t the academics and scholars find this simple little model?

 Planck Units: In the six years from conception to publishing, 1899-1905, Max Planck worked with five universal physical constants to define an essential reality and base platform for measurement.
 The result was four Planck base units: Planck Time, Planck Length, Planck Mass and Planck Charge that were “…properties of nature and not from any human construct.”
 Although engaged by many over time, the Planck numbers did not command basic respect across the entire scientific community.
 Not until 2001 when Frank Wilczek (MIT, Nobel laureate 2004) wrote a series of three articles for Physics Today, Scaling Mt.
-Planck, did I, II, III, these Planck units begin to move beyond numerology into wide-scale acceptability.
+Planck, did I, II, III, these Planck units begin to move beyond numerology and into wide-scale acceptability.

 By that time, the big bang theory had gained the high ground.
 Nobody thought to follow simple nested or combinatorial geometries back to the Planck Length.
 Nobody thought to multiply the Planck units by 2.
 It took a huge amount of naïveté and almost no knowledge of cosmological models to bias one’s point of view.
 It also required discounting our commonsense view promulgated by Isaac Newton that space and time are absolute.
-In so doing, a more relational model as suggested in 1715 by Leibniz could be entertained.
+In so doing, a more relational model (as suggested in 1715 by Leibniz) could be entertained.

 Today, there are three simultaneous research projects to define this model more completely:

-• The Thrust of the Universe: What is it? (work in progress)
+• The Thrust of the Universe: What is it? (work still in progress)

-• Visualizing the Universe (work in progress)
+• Visualizing the Universe (work still in progress)

 Thank you. – Bruce Camber